matthewthefool/HiVaGe/README.md

 # HiVaGe

-A utility designed in R to assess the performance of various tools on given dataset in detecting highly variable genes in scRNAseq data.
+**HiVaGe** is a utility designed in R to assess the performance of various tools on a given dataset in detecting highly variable genes (HVGs) in single-cell RNA sequencing (scRNA-seq) data.

+The repository contains the following:

+- **EEBG folder:** Benchmarking of 5 tools for identifying highly variable genes (HVGs) on the Mair dataset.

+- **Benchmarking folder:** Benchmarking of X tools for HVGs identification on X datasets.

-Descriptions of all files are available
+Descriptions of all files are available, providing insights into the data and results.

+Feel free to explore the repository and leverage the utility for your scRNA-seq analysis!